costoffreedom/costoffreedom-book/book/prologue-introduction.md

 to look at how we, as a society, deal or fail to deal with the different barriers that stand in our ways towards freedom.
-Different authors analyze the contradictions of their choices and daily activities with larger objectives and lifestyles associated with the free culture.
+Different authors analyze the contradictions of their choices and daily activities with larger objectives and lifestyles associated with free culture.
 The variety of professions and situations of the contributors offer an illustration stained with multiple tones.